 A two-pole filter is used to filter the pressure signals.
-The first pole is formed by a capacitor (multiplied by 230 due to Miller effect) and a Thevenin resistance.
+The first pole is formed by a capacitor (C39, multiplied by 230 due to Miller effect) and a Thevenin resistance (seen at U4-2).
 The second pole is the RC filter at the ADC input, which is located on the CPU PWA.

-The output signals to the A/D converter in the CPU PWA are, as follows:
+These output signals to the A/D converter in the CPU PWA are: